JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 ---
 author: "Justin Fuller"
-date: 2022-07-25
+date: 2022-07-28
-linktitle: "Arguing against yourself"
+linktitle: "How to have better arguments"
 menu:
   main:
     parent: posts
-next: /posts/arguing-against-yourself
+next: /posts/how-to-have-better-arguments
-title: "Arguing Against Yourself"
+title: "How to have better arguments"
 weight: 1
 images:
- - /how_do_we_work_together.jpg
+ - /how_to_have_better_arguments.jpg
 tags: [Life]
 draft: true
 ---